strapi/community-content/.github/ISSUE_TEMPLATE/update-a-tutorial.md

 ---
-name: Update a tutorial/article
+name: Update a tutorial
-about: Update an existing resource
+about: Update an existing tutorial
 title: "[UPDATE]"
 labels: In progress
 assignees: